Derived category of moduli of pointed curves -- I: Abstract

 \section{Abstract}

 This is the first paper in the sequence devoted to derived category of moduli spaces of curves of genus $0$ with marked points.
-We develop several approaches to describe it equivariantly with respect to the action of the symmetric group.
+We develop several approaches to describe it equivariantly with respect to the action of the symmetric group permuting marked points.
 We construct an equivariant full exceptional collection on the Losev--Manin space which categorifies derangements.
-Combining our results with the method of windows in derived categories, we construct an equivariant full exceptional collection on the GIT quotient (or its Kirwan resolution) birational contraction of the Losev--Manin space.